monika7241/Indian-Job-Market/README.md

 # Indian-Job-Market
 Data Analyst vs Data Scientist in India

+# Objective

+This project aims to analyze the job market for Data Analysts and Data Scientists in India.
+It involves web scraping job listings from Naukri.com, cleaning and structuring the data, and performing exploratory data analysis to uncover insights about salary trends, required skills, and experience levels.
+The final output includes a Power BI dashboard to visualize key findings.

 # Project Overview

 This project analyzes the job market for Data Analysts and Data Scientists in India.
 It involves web scraping job listings, cleaning the data, and performing exploratory data analysis to derive insights about salary trends, required skills, and experience levels.

 # Project Workflow

+Libraries Used

+The following libraries were used in the project:

+Pandas: For data manipulation and cleaning.

+NumPy: For numerical operations.

+Matplotlib: For data visualization.

+XlsxWriter: For saving cleaned data into Excel format.

 Data Cleaning: Removing duplicates, handling missing values, and structuring data.